GaborFicsor/steezy-spatula/TESTS.md

 <hr>

  * Responsiveness of the page was tested manually using Google Chrome developer tools
-   * The website is confirmed to be responsive on every screen sizes without any distortion
+   * The website is confirmed to be responsive on every screen size without any distortion
    * Images do not stretch or distort in smaller screen sizes
-   * Texts remain readable on every screen sizes
+   * Texts remain readable on every screen size

 ### Manual Testing of the features